Madhurithotakua/e-commercewebsite_anttechnology/README.md

 ## Conclusion:

-The WooCommerce Analytics Dashboard represents a sophisticated solution for e-commerce businesses seeking actionable insights and analytics.
+The WooCommerce Analytics Dashboard created by using ant technology in react represents a sophisticated solution for e-commerce businesses seeking actionable insights and analytics.
 With its intuitive interfaces, comprehensive data representations, and responsive design, the dashboard empowers businesses to make informed decisions and optimize their online operations effectively.

 *Senior Developer* - [K.keerthi]
 *Junior Developer* - [T.Madhuri]